Building an inclusive workplace in the UK and Ireland

 Our Global Commitment

-Within our global business, our diversity and inclusion strategy is driven at the very highest level through our Global Diversity Board, which is chaired by our CEO, Alan Jope, and championed by Aline Santos, Unilever’s SVP Marketing and Global Head of Diversity.
+Within our global business, our equity, diversity and inclusion strategy is driven at the very highest level through our Global Diversity Board, which is chaired by our CEO, Alan Jope, and championed by Aline Santos, Unilever’s Chief Brand Officer and Chief Equity, Diversity and Inclusion Officer.
 The board provides the overarching vision, governance and target setting for diversity and inclusion across the global business.